2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Lord Spirit

 2 Corinthians 3:18 mentions the "Lord Spirit" or "Lord, the Spirit" or "Spirit, who is the Lord."
 This is a composite title like "Father God" or "Lord Christ" which simply means that the Spirit is Lord, and that the very Lord in the heavens is in the human spirit as the pneumatic Christ.
 In order to behold the Lord as the Spirit, one needs an [unveiled face](../veil).
+Transformation is also carried out through the Lord Spirit, as the compound Spirit which can put one's being through Christ's death and resurrection.

 ### Comforter